I’ve always been lively, even obnoxious at times; it’s just who I am.

 I soaked it all in.

-But this perimenopausal mommy needed the hell out of this day.
+But this perimenopausal mommy needed this day.

-I love you, my beautiful girls.
+I adore you, my sweet daughters.

-Thank you for yesterday.
+Thank you very much for yesterday.

 Omg I needed this!
 Great read!